axibase/atsd/rule-engine/email.md

 ### Subject

-The subject may include [placeholders](placeholders.md) with expressions substituted with actual values when the message is sent.
+The subject can include [placeholders](placeholders.md) with fields and expressions, substituted with actual values when the message is sent.
 If the placeholder is not found, the placeholder is replaced with an empty string.

 Sample subject: